damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 ```

 The interesting thing is where we got this `$CI_BUILD_REF_NAME` variable from.
-GitLab predefines [many environment variables](http://docs.gitlab.com/ce/ci/variables/README.html#predefined-variables-environment-variables) so that you could use them in your jobs.
+GitLab predefines [many environment variables](http://docs.gitlab.com/ce/ci/variables/README.html#predefined-variables-environment-variables) so that you can use them in your jobs.

-Note that we defined `S3_BUCKET_NAME` variable inside the *job*.
-You can do it to rewrite top-level definitions.
+Note that we defined the `S3_BUCKET_NAME` variable inside the *job*.
+You can do this to rewrite top-level definitions.
 {: .alert .alert-info}

 Visual representation of this configuration:
 ![Review apps](/images/blogimages/ci-deployment-and-environments/19.jpg){: .illustration}

 The details of Review Apps implementation depend widely on your real technology
-stack and on your deployment process and it is far out of this blog post scope.
+stack and on your deployment process which is out of the scope of this blog post.

 It will not be that straightforward, as it is with our static HTML website.
-For example, you had to make these instances temporary.
-And booting up these instances
+For example, you had to make these instances temporary, and booting up these instances
 with all required software and services automatically on the fly is not a trivial task.
 However, it is doable, especially if you use Docker, or at least Chef or Ansible.